MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/all-ai-builder-credits-have-been-consumed.md

 1. The environments that have allocated AI Builder credits are listed with the number of allocated credits.
 1. Select **Assign to an environment**.
 1. In the right-side panel, select your environment.
 1. Modify the number of AI Builder credits.
-If the remaining credits aren’t enough, you can either deallocate credits from other environments or purchase additional credits.
+If the remaining credits aren’t enough, you can either deallocate credits from other environments or purchase more credits.

 ### How to change the amount of tenant-level credits (unassigned credits) by deallocating credits from environments